Naledi-starr/Naledi-starr/README.md

 Tools: Git, Visual Studio, VS Code, IntelliJ

-Design Tools: Canva , Adobe Design, Adobe illustration, Figma
+Design Tools: Canva , Adobe Design, Adobe illustration

 🌱 What I’m currently learning
 I’m diving deeper into AI and machine learning, with a focus on making educational platforms more accessible to students with learning disabilities.